Santa Fe Baldy: Three-Day Backpacking Adventure!

 Register

-Learn everything you have ever wanted to know about survival shelters and gain wilderness survival skills in this week long adventure.
-What is a debris hut and how it is different than a wicki-up?
-Why won’t a stick fort keep me warm and dry, and how can I make it so it will?
-We will learn about survival shelters and about primitive and modern fire-making techniques, and make our own food over the fire on our overnight campout.
-Campers will need camping gear.
+Learn everything you’ve ever wanted to know about survival shelters and sharpen your wilderness survival skills in this exciting week-long adventure!
+What exactly is a debris hut, and how is it different from a wicki-up?
+Why won’t a simple stick fort keep you warm and dry—and how can you build one that will?

 Challenge Level: